jpmorgan-payments/embedded-banking/README.md

 ### [Client](./app/client/)

 This is the core UI application written in TS/JS with the React framework.
-This application illustrates the various capabilities of Embedded Banking, using mocked responses stored within the codebase.
+This application illustrates the various capabilities of Embedded Finance, using mocked responses stored within the codebase.

 Such capabilities include: